 If you’re trying to figure out whether cyber security or information security is a better fit for you, take some time to research both fields and evaluate what kind of work you’d rather be doing from day to day.
 The fact that these two fields share so many core skills may reassure you that in whichever role you choose, it’s likely that you’ll find a career that suits your interests.
 The similarities between the two may even help you change your career path from information security to cyber security, or vice versa, in the future, if you choose.

 Information Security vs. Cyber Security: Which is Right for Me?

 How you view yourself as a future security professional can guide which direction you choose.
 Do you want a more generalized role that deals with multiple types of threats, while also giving you the opportunity to work with front-line employees to improve their security practices?
 If so, information security may be the right path for you.

-Are you interested in complex problem-solving and advanced threats?
+Are you interested in complex problem solving and defending against advanced threats?
 Do you want to spend your time analyzing cyber threats and developing solutions to address them?
 Then cyber security may be the better option.

 Fortunately, no matter which specific path you choose, there is a great deal of overlap between these fields and all three can help you prepare to work in many industries.